ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 {: #fortinetvm_ordering-new}

 When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the services section and click **FortiGate Virtual Appliance** in the **Security and compliance** category.
 Follow the steps to add the service to your instance.

+You cannot install Juniper vSRX and Fortigate Virtual Appliance on the same edge services cluster.

 ## Ordering FortiGate Virtual Appliance for an existing instance
 {: #fortinetvm_ordering-existing}